This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Why are my bougainvillea leaves turning yellow/brown?

-• Nutrient deficiencies, particularly in iron or magnesium, can also cause yellowing leaves.
+- Nutrient deficiencies, particularly iron or magnesium, can also cause yellowing leaves.

-• Getting the right amount of water at the right time will ensure that your bougainvillea’s leaves remain healthy.
+- Getting the right amount of water at the right time will ensure that your bougainvillea’s leaves remain healthy.
 Allow the soil to dry out between waterings.
-If it begins to wilt, water it.
+If the plant begins to wilt, water it.

 Container-grown bougainvillea